PROFILE

 Colony and is now part of the northwest province

-of South Africa; the majority of Setswana-speaking
+of South Africa; the majority of

-people today live in South Africa.
+Setswana-speaking people today live in South

-Despite South African pressure, inhabitants
+Despite South African pressure, inhabitants of

-of the Bechuanaland Protectorate, Basuotoland
+the Bechuanaland Protectorate, Basutoland (now

-(now Lesotho), and Swaziland in 1909 asked for
+Lesotho), and Swaziland in 1909 asked for and

-and received British assurances that they would
+received British assurances that they would not

-not be included in the proposed Union of South
+be included in the proposed Union of South

 Africa.
 An expansion of British central